This is a bit of advice for lucky students who get to do research with a professor.

 How to ask.
 Advice from Marie desJardins: "Ask the professor about his/her research.
 Professors love to talk about their research.
 But don't just sit there and nod.
 Listen carefully to what he/she's saying, think about it, and respond."
 He/She is trying to get a conversation going to assess where you can contribute meaningfully.

 To help the professor decide where to start the conversation, be sure to show him/her your resume and your transcript.
-Also describe the kinds of problems you excel at.
+Also describe the kinds of problems you excel at: what's your superpower?
 Special skills or a remarkable track record may give you a foot in the door.
 For example, although my main research area is NLP, occasionally I do have problems that don't require much NLP knowledge.
-Rather, I'm looking for someone who can develop a particular theorem or algorithm, or build a solid piece of system software, or design a beautiful user interface.
+Rather, I'm looking for someone who can develop a particular theorem/algorithm/estimator, or build a solid piece of system software, or design an experiment, or design a beautiful user interface.
 So in this case, I might consider working with a great student who hasn't taken my NLP course.

 How to ask early.
 If you're not ready to start research yet, it's certainly still okay to ask a professor (or a senior grad student) how you could prepare to do research in his/her area.
 This might involve taking courses or MOOCs, reading a textbook or papers, or building certain mathematical or programming skills.